skasproject/skas/docsite/docs/toolsandtricks.md

 Of course, k9s can't do more than what the launching user is allowed to do.
 This user can be authenticated using SKAS, but it must have a minimum set of rights to behave correctly.

-For example, you can launch k9s under the `admin` user account we have set up in the installation process (Provided it is member of the `system:masters` group).
+For instance, you can launch k9s using the `admin` user account we have set up during the installation process, provided it is a member of the `system:masters` group.

 ```shell
 $ kubectl sk login admin